Alternatives to Encryption

 Priority 2

-If full encryption proceeds, demand a media access program.
-NYC's Local Law 46 provides a legislative model.
-At minimum, credentialed journalists should have real-time access.
+If full encryption goes forward, demand a media access program.
+NYC's Local Law 46 is the legislative model to cite.
+At minimum, credentialed journalists should get real-time access.

 Priority 3

-If media access isn't achievable, push for a 15-30 minute delayed public feed.
-This addresses officer safety concerns while preserving the historical record.
+If media access isn't on the table, advocate for a 15-30 minute delayed feed.
+It addresses officer safety concerns while keeping the historical record intact.

 Minimum

 Call logs are not a substitute for radio access.
-If offered as an alternative, document what's lost and continue advocating for real access.
+If that's what's offered, document what you're losing and keep pushing for real access.

 "We need full encryption for officer safety"

-Response: Partial encryption addresses this.
-Keep dispatch open and encrypt only tactical channels used for sensitive operations.
-Seattle and Denver prove this works.
+Response: Partial encryption handles this.
+Keep dispatch open and encrypt tactical channels used for sensitive operations.
+Seattle and Denver have done it for years.

 "Media access is too complicated"

-Response: NYC implemented a mandatory program.
-San Francisco runs a voluntary one.
-The technology exists and other cities have done it.
+Response: NYC made it mandatory.
+San Francisco runs a voluntary program.
+The technology works and other cities have already figured it out.

 "Delayed feeds are too expensive"

-Response: The same systems that encrypt can provide delayed feeds.
-It's a configuration choice, not a major investment.
+Response: The same system that encrypts the radio can delay a feed.
+It's a configuration setting, not a budget line item.

 "Our call log provides adequate information"

-Response: Call logs omit officer communications, scene updates, calls for backup, and real-time developments.
-They're a fraction of what radio access provides.
+Response: Call logs don't include officer communications, scene updates, calls for backup, or any real-time developments.
+They contain a fraction of what radio access provides.

-If your department agrees to an alternative model, ensure it includes:
+If your department agrees to an alternative model, make sure the agreement covers these:

 check

-Define exactly which channels remain open vs. encrypted, or what delay applies.
+Define exactly which channels stay open and which get encrypted, or what delay applies and to what traffic.

 check

-Get the agreement in writing—ideally as local law or formal policy, not just a verbal commitment.
+Get the agreement in writing.
+Local law or formal policy is better than a verbal promise from the current chief.

 check

-Ensure the public can review and comment on implementation details before they're finalized.
+The public should be able to review and comment on implementation details before they're locked in.

 check